IsmailMan81F/docker-homeassistant-setup-linux/README.md

 # Docker & Home Assistant Help

+- Commands to install Docker and Home assistant in linx
-Commands you need to control both Docker and Home Assistant in a linux operating system
+- Commands to control Docker and Home Assistant in linux